creac/dnsAgent/README.md

 dnsAgent
 ========

-dnsAgent is a DNS tcp forwarder which can prevent DNS spoofing, and increase the speed by cache.
+dnsAgent is a tools which can forwarding DNS requests to TCP mode, and prevent DNS spoofing, and increase the speed by cache.

 Usage
 -----

-* start daemon
+I. Start daemon

-    sudo python dnsAgent.py
+    # python dnsAgent.py

-* edit /etc/resolv.conf
+II.
+Edit /etc/resolv.conf

-    nameserver 127.0.0.1
+    # echo "nameserver 127.0.0.1" > /etc/resolv.conf